Gibexz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 My Readme.md
-1. 0-hello_world
+0. 0-hello_world
-2. Confused smiley
+1. Confused smiley
-3. Let's display a file
+2. Let's display a file
-4. What about 2?
+3. What about 2?
-5.
+4. Last lines of a file